contentful/live-preview/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots / example**
-If applicable, add screenshots to help explain your problem or share a code snippet.
+If applicable, add screenshots to help explain your problem.
+Please also submit a minimal reproducible example to help with the investigation.
+Feel free to use CodeStandbox or any other similar service of your choosing.

 **Context (please complete the following information):**
  - Live preview SDK version number: [e.g. 2.4.6]